crowdresearch/daemo/README.md

         }
     }

 Install [Redis](http://redis.io/download) key-value store used for managing sessions, cache and web-sockets support.
+To install Redis on a Mac:

+    bash> brew install redis
+    bash> brew services start redis

 #### Backend Dependencies
 Make sure you have [Python](https://www.python.org/downloads/) installed.
 Test this by opening a command line terminal and typing `python'.

-Install [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) to manage a local setup of your python packages.
+Install [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) to manage a local setup of your python packages:

+    bash> pip install virtualenv

 Go into the directory with the checkout of the code and create the Python virtual environment:

     bash> virtualenv venv